Building a Modern Data Lakehouse with Microsoft Fabric

 Gold Lakehouse — Business-ready consumption layer.
 Star schema fact and dimension tables.
 Aggregation tables for performance.
 V-Order optimized for Direct Lake.
 Purpose: serve Power BI and data science.

 For small-to-medium projects, all three layers can coexist in a single Lakehouse using folder conventions (bronze/, silver/, gold/ in the Files section and _bronze_, _silver_, _gold_ table name prefixes).
 For enterprise deployments, separate Lakehouses per layer enable independent access control and capacity management.
+I strongly recommend separate Lakehouses for any organization with more than 50 data consumers or strict compliance requirements—the access control granularity alone justifies the additional setup effort.

 Step 2: Build the Bronze Ingestion Layer